 During the first 12 days of July in 1916, five shark attacks were reported along a inside seone coastal town of New Jersey were initially reported as great white shark attacks.
 Decades later, many marine scientists believe bull sharks were the likely perpetrator, due to the fact that several of the attacks occurred up stream.

 - Live up to 16 years.

-- Highest testosterone level of any other animal species.
+- Highest testosterone level of any shark species.

 - The bull shark can survive in fresh water.

 - (See the largest bull sharks on record at bullsharkfacts.com)